 Set up the campaign in WordFly

-Once you are done setting up your list and output set criteria in Tessitura you can start working on setting up your automated campaign in WordFly.
+After you have set up your list and output set criteria in Tessitura, you can set up your automated campaign in WordFly.
 Learn more

 Find abandoned carts for testing